moccalotto/kissrpg/README.md

+---
+layout: page
+title: About
+permalink: /about/
+---

 KISS RPG
 ========

-Simple tabletop RPG.
+KISS is a simple tabletop RPG.

-Go to https://krhit.com/kissrpg/ to see the rules. and check out the `gh-pages` branch for the source code.
+Check out [github](https://github.com/moccalotto/kissrpg) for the source code.

 License
 -------